nadrino/kotor-walkthrough/kotor/walkthrough/080_Korriban.md

     - Why can't you?
     - And if I make the wrong choice?
 - END Carth (male PC)
-- Go out with Carth + T3 -> coherent to go back in the Accademy incognito
+- Go out with Carth + T3 -> coherent to go back in the Academy incognito

-## Back in the Accademy (Naga Sadow Tomb)
+## Back in the Academy (Naga Sadow Tomb)

-- Go to the accademy training room!!!
+- Go to the academy training room (corridor on the right)
+- Right -> dueling room
+    - What kind of dueling are you talking about?
+    - That's barbaric!
+    - You mean... we can kill any of the prisoners here?
+    - What do I need to do?
+    - I challenge you to a duel.
+    - [Persuade] All of the captives here need to be released.
+- T3 -> console
+    - [Computer] Slice the console.
+(1 spike)
+    - [Computer] Hack into the academy's security cameras.
+    - [Computer] Hack into the academy's datafiles.
+    - [Computer] Reprogram academy sentry droids to hunt a target. -> will fail but ok
+    - [Computer] Attempt to open all cages and free the prisoners.
+(50 spike(s)) -> idem
+- +400PX
+- With PC -> console -> Try to free a prisoner
+- Combat anyway
+- Loot with T3
+- Interogation room
+    - What are you trying to do?
+    - How do you drug him?
+    - You want me to try it?
+- Loot T3
+- Equip interface visor + utility belt to higher Computer skills -> 21
+- Computer (SAVE)
+    - Can you speak Galactic Basic?
+    - [Whisper] Do you know any way I could free you?
+    - [Persuade] Trust me...
+I'll help you if I can!
+    - [Activate the serum console.]
+    - [Computer Skill] [Apply a serum to induce catatonic state.
 - Talk to Uthar Wynn
     - I dealt with those renegade students.
         - [Lie] It's done.
 They are... gone.